-Familiarize yourself with the new editor before it launches.
+Familiarize yourself with the new editor.
 Check out the live demo on the WordPress website.

 For advanced users, you can install the WordPress Beta Tester plugin on your site to see how your site design will look or function with the new editor.
-However, remember that WordPress 5.0 is currently in its third beta phase, and is not recommended for live production servers.
 If you have a test site or staging tier, consider setting up a test site with Gutenberg installed in order to play with the new editor.
 You may see some changes to page layouts, but it shouldn’t “break” your website.